First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Hyperbolicity of the vacuum 3+1 TEGR equations

-Despite the structure of system \eqref{eqn.3+1.summary} shares a lot of similarities with equations of nonlinear electrodynamics of moving media which belong to the class of symmetric hyperbolic thermodynamically compatible (SHTC) equations \cite{SHTC-GENERIC-CMAT,GodRom1996b,Rom1998,Rom2001,God1961}, we cannot immediately apply the machinery of SHTC systems to symmetrize the TEGR equations because some elements do not fit well to the formalism of SHTC systems yet.
-Instead, we demonstrate the symmetric hyperbolicity of the TEGR vacuum equations (without momentum \eqref{eqn.3+1.m} and energy \eqref{eqn.3+1.e} equations) via their surprising equivalence to the tetrad reformulation of GR by Estabrook-Robinson-Wahlquist \cite{Estabrook1997} and Buchman-Bardeen \cite{Buchman2003} which is known to be symmetric hyperbolic, and will be referenced to as \ERWBB\ formulation.
-We remind that solely hyperbolicity is not enough for well-posedness of the initial value problem for a general quasi-linear system of first-order equations.
+Moreover, we could not confirm or disprove the equivalence of the TEGR equations written in the \ERWBB\ form and the tetrad \ERWBB\ formulation itself.
+Although their differential parts are the same, we were not able to get the algebraic parts of the equations to match.
+Consequently, we do not claim an exact equivalence between the 3+1 TEGR equations and the ERWBB tetrad formulation of GR.
+Our hyperbolicity analysis remains valid, however, since it only depends on the principal part of the differential operator.

+Let us also remind that solely hyperbolicity is not enough for well-posedness of the initial value problem for a general quasi-linear system of first-order equations.
 At least, to the best of our knowledge, there is no an existence and uniqueness theorem for such a class of equations in multiple dimensions\footnote{ Despite this, for a system describing causal propagation of signals, the hyperbolicity is considered as a minimum requirement for numerical discretization.}.
 In contrary, such a theorem exists for symmetric hyperbolic systems, e.g. see \cite{Serre2007}.

 Let us first introduce the main elements of the \ERWBB\ formulation which relies on the Ricci rotation coefficients